MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-129.md

 ---
 title: Customer - Trial Balance (report)
-description: Analyse and reconcile your customer balances at the end of the period by seeing the opening balance, each transaction within the period and the closing balance grouped by customer.
+description: Analyze and reconcile your customer balances at the end of the period by seeing the opening balance, each transaction within the period and the closing balance grouped by customer.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf